jayantkishore/sigabrt-chatbot/data/nlu/credit_card_faq.md

-## intent:credit_card_faq
+## intent: credit_card_faq
  - What is a Credit Card
  - How does a credit card differ from a debit card
  - What is the difference between VISA card and MasterCard
  - What is a Co-Branded Credit Card
  - How do the new EMV chip and PIN system for credit cards work
  - What is the CVV number
  - How long does it take to apply for and receive a Credit Card
  - What are the benefits of having a Credit Card
  - What is a supplementary/add-on card
  - How many supplementary cards can I have and what are the charges involved
  - What should I do if I lose my card or if my card is stolen
  - What are reward points and how can I use them
  - What type of dining benefits can my credit card provide
  - What type of travel privileges can my credit card provide
  - How does a credit card generate fuel cost savings
-- What is an Annual Fee
+ - What is an Annual Fee of credit card
  - How does the card issuer decide my credit limit
  - What happens if my card expenditure exceeds my assigned credit limit
  - Can I increase my credit limit later on
  - How do I find the credit card due amount
  - What is a Finance Charge and how is it computed
  - What do the terms billing date/cycle mean and are they subject to change
  - What is Minimum Payment Due
  - What happens if I make minimum due payments for my card
  - What is foreign currency transaction markup
  - What is a credit card balance transfer
  - Is there a limit on the total balance I can transfer via credit card balance transfer
-- How does the “cash-on-EMI” facility work
+ - How does the cash-on-EMI facility work
  - What is EMI conversion of credit card debt
  - What happens if I want to prepay my EMIs
-- What does “zero lost card liability” mean
+ - What does zero lost card liability mean
  - How can I avail a loan on my credit card
  - What is cash advance
  - How much of my credit limit can I use for Cash Advance transactions
  - What is Revolving Credit
  - What is Charge Back
  - Should I get a second credit card
+ - When should I pay my credit card bill?
+ - Do I need to pay my credit card in full?
+ - Should I wait for a statement to pay by credit card?
-- What is the minimum credit score to get a personal loan
+ - What is the best time to pay a credit card bill?
+ - Which is the fastest method to pay my credit card bill?
+ - How can I pay my credit card bill from another bank?
+ - Which is the fastest method to pay my credit card bill?
+ - What is the processing time of credit card cheque payments?
+ - Does it mean my bill is zero if I do not receive a credit card statement?
+ - What are the consequences of missing credit card payments?
+ - what credit cards should I get?
+ -  How many credit  cards should I have?
+ - What is a secured credit card?
+ - what is a personal credit card
+ - what is a business credit card
+ - difference between personal credit card and business credit card
+ - which credit card is right for me personal or business ?